rcalixte/wayland-book/src/seat.md

 ## Event serials

 Some actions that a Wayland client may perform require a trivial form of authentication in the form of input event serials.
-For example, opening a popup (a context menu summoned with a rick click is one kind of popup) will "grab" all input events server-side from the affected seat until the popup is dismissed.
-To prevent abuse of this feature, the server can assign serials to each input event it sends, and require the client to include one of these serials in the request to create a popup.
+For example, a client which opens a popup (a context menu summoned with a rick click is one kind of popup) may want to "grab" all input events server-side from the affected seat until the popup is dismissed.
+To prevent abuse of this feature, the server can assign serials to each input event it sends, and require the client to include one of these serials in the request.

 When the server receives such a request, it looks up the input event associated with the given serial and makes a judgement call.
-If the event was too long ago, or for the wrong surface, or wasn't the right kind of event &mdash; for example, it could reject opening popups when you wiggle the mouse, but allow them when you click &mdash; it can reject the request.
+If the event was too long ago, or for the wrong surface, or wasn't the right kind of event &mdash; for example, it could reject grabs when you wiggle the mouse, but allow them when you click &mdash; it can reject the request.

 From the server's perspective, they can simply send a incrementing integer with each input event, and record the serials which are considered valid for a